Georg Friedrich Prinz von Preussen: Education and career

 Georg Friedrich is the only son and eldest child of Louis Ferdinand Prinz von Preussen (1944–1977) and Countess Donata of Castell-Rüdenhausen (1950–2015).
 Born into a mediatised princely family, his mother later became Duchess Donata of Oldenburg when she married secondly Duke Friedrich August of Oldenburg, who had previously been married to her sister-in-law Princess Marie Cécile of Prussia.
 His only sister is Cornelie-Cécile (b.
 1978).

 He attended grammar schools in Bremen and Oldenburg and completed his education at Glenalmond College near Perth, Scotland, where he passed his A-levels.
 He then served for a two-year commission in the Alpine troops of the Bundeswehr and was discharged after his term of service.
 Georg Friedrich earned his degree in business economics at the Freiberg University of Mining and Technology.

 Georg Friedrich works for a company specialising in helping universities to bring their innovations to market.
 He also administered the Princess Kira of Prussia Foundation, founded by his grandmother Grand Duchess Kira of Russia in 1952, now administered by his wife.
-In 2018 he moved from a house near Bremen, where he had also spent his childhood, to Babelsberg, a district of Potsdam, the capital city of the German state of Brandenburg.
+In 2018, he moved from a house near Bremen, where he had also spent his childhood, to Babelsberg, a district of Potsdam, the capital city of the German state of Brandenburg.

-He owns a two-thirds share of his family's original seat, Hohenzollern Castle, while the other share is held by the head of the Swabian branch, Karl Friedrich, Prince of Hohenzollern.
+Until 30 December 2025, Georg Friedrich owned a two-thirds share of his family's original seat, Hohenzollern Castle, with the head of the Swabian branch, Karl Friedrich, Prince of Hohenzollern, owning the remaining third.
+In an agreement taking effect on 31 December 2025, Karl Friedrich transferred his share to Georg Friedrich, giving the latter full responsibility for the operation, maintenance and cultural development of the castle.
 He also owns the Princes' Island in the Great Lake of Plön.
-In 2017 he founded a beer trademark called Kgl.
-Preußische Biermanufactur (Royal Prussian Beer Manufactory) producing a Pilsner brand called Preussens.
+In 2017, he founded a beer trademark called Kgl.
+Preußische Biermanufactur (Royal Prussian Beer Manufactory), producing a Pilsner brand called Preussens.

-Georg Friedrich continues to claim compensation for land and palaces in Berlin expropriated from his family, a claim begun in March 1991 by his grandfather Prince Louis Ferdinand of Prussia under the Compensation Act (EALG).
+Georg Friedrich continues to claim compensation for land and palaces in Berlin expropriated from his family, a claim begun in March 1991 by his grandfather, Prince Louis Ferdinand of Prussia, under the Compensation Act (EALG).